Tullylease GAA

 Tullylease GAA is a Gaelic Athletic Association club based in the village of Tullylease in the north-west of County Cork, Ireland which forms part of the parish of Milford, Freemount and Tullylease.
 The club plays in the Duhallow division and competes in both Hurling and Gaelic Football competitions.
-They currently compete at Junior B level.
+As of 2024, the club's football team competes in the Duhallow Junior C Football Championship.
+Tullylease has not fielded a hurling team since 2017.